Market Research / Empathy Research / Analysis / Workshop Facilitation / Wireframes / Design Solution / Usability Test

 June 2022 - August 2022

 We chatted with the client about everything, from their business prospects to their desired outcome of this project.
 We talked about their needs, which was for us to explore the potential of improving their system.
 They knew their system needed maintenance but were unsure how to tackle the user experience.
-Coming into this project, I did not have prior knowledge of golf rules and how people book tee times.
-Despite not knowing anything about the sport, I used my expertise in user research to understand how golfers make decisions when booking tee times.
+Coming into this project, I did not know about golf rules and how people book tee times.
+Despite not knowing anything about the sport, I used my expertise in user-centred approaches to understand how golfers make decisions when booking tee times.

 During Covid-19, participation in casual and competitive golf resurged.
 Golf clubs all over North America discovered that their archaic systems for booking tee times could not handle the boom in play, leading some problem-seekers to look for cloud-based solutions.